mizzioisf/openhospital-client/README.md

 including Ubuntu 16.04 i386 (32bit) and up to Ubuntu 20.04 x64 (64bit).
 The Windows version has been tested on Windows 10.

-**This repo is experimental and is used to test the latest Open Hospital releases**
+**This repo is experimental and is used to test the latest Open Hospital releases.
+Use at your own risk !**

 # Running OH - Ultra-quickstart

 on Linux:

--> ncurses library is needed system-wide: on Ubuntu:
+**Prerequisites** - ncurses library is needed system-wide.
+On Ubuntu it is possibile to install it with:
 ```
-apt-get install ncurses
+sudo apt-get install ncurses
 ```

 ```